ffAudio/foleys_gui_magic/README.md

 Setup
 -----

-To use the WYSWYG plugin editor, add this module via Projucer to your JUCE project.
+To use the WYSWYG plugin editor, add this module via Projucer or CMake to your JUCE project.

 Instead of inheriting from juce::AudioProcessor inherit foleys::MagicProcessor.
 Get rid of those methods: